Consensys/orchestrate-quick-start/README.md

 ### Login on Docker registry

-If you are running Orchestrate for the 1st time you need to login on Orchestrate Docker registry.
+If you are running Orchestrate for the first time you need to login on Orchestrate Docker registry.
 If you do not have credentials, please contact support@pegasys.tech

 ```bash
 docker login -u <username> -p <password or API key> consensys-docker-pegasys-orchestrate.bintray.io